Trodelvy® (sacituzumab govitecan-hziy)

 Other/unknown | 104 (15) | 0 |

-Patients in the NA/EU region had higher rates of any-grade and Grade ≥3 diarrhea compared to patients in Asia (Figure 2), these rates remained generally stable over time (through to approximately weeks 68 and 72 in NA/EU and Asia, respectively).
+Patients in the NA/EU region had higher rates of any-grade and Grade ≥3 diarrhea compared with patients in Asia (Figure 2); these rates remained generally stable over time (through to approximately Weeks 68 and 72 in NA/EU and Asia, respectively).
 Diarrhea was identified as one of the most common reasons for discontinuation in the NA/EU region with an incidence of <1%.

 Of the patients who received an antidiarrheal during SG treatment, a higher percentage in the NA/EU region received loperamide and atropine than patients in Asia, while a higher percentage of patients in Asia received other antidiarrheal treatment vs patients in NA/EU (Table 5).

 Table 5.
-Pooled Safety in mBC: Treatment of Diarrhea16
+Pooled Safety in mBC: Treatment of Diarrhea15

 NA/EU (n=343) | Asia (n=120) | NA/EU (n=298) | Asia (n=88) | |